-The future – pancreatitis research
+The future: pancreatitis research

-Your Top 10 Research Priorities for pancreatitis in the UK and Republic of Ireland!
+Your Top 10 Research Priorities for pancreatitis!

-At the beginning of 2021, Guts UK started the process of identifying the 10 research priorities for pancreatitis in the UK.
-It was important to us that patients, their families, carers and healthcare professionals decided this top 10 together, with equal voices.
-Now, in November 2022, we are delighted to announce your Top 10 Research Priorities for acute and chronic pancreatitis, in both children and adults.
+At the beginning of 2021, Guts UK started the process of identifying the 10 research priorities for acute and chronic pancreatitis in the UK.
+It was important to us that patients, their families, carers and healthcare professionals decided the priority research areas together, with equal voices.

 Your top 10 research priorities for pancreatitis.